Discover Lubec, Maine, Easternmost Town in America, For Fresh Lobster, Wild Blueberries and Downeast Hospitality

 FDR Homestead Campobello Island

 When you’re ready to go exploring, options abound.
 Just across the Lubec Narrows, which experience the largest tidal flows in the world, you’ll find the Roosevelt Campobello International Park where you can explore the summer home of Franklin and Eleanor Roosevelt.
-NOTE: A passport is required to cross the FDR International Bridge to Campobello Island, which is in New Brunswick, Canada.
-A fascinating place to spend an entire day!
+IMPORTANT NOTE: Campobello Island is within sight just down the road, but it’s actually in Canada!
+A passport is required to cross the FDR International Bridge to Campobello Island, which is in New Brunswick, Canada.
+This is fascinating place to spend an entire day and you will be glad your brought along your passport!
+Admission to Roosevelt Campobello International Park including grounds and stately home is free of charge.

 Monica’s Heavenly Chocolates